Home

 Note that the duration setting depends indirectly on the value for concurrency_maintenance_interval that you set for your dispatcher(s), as that'd be the frequency with which blocked jobs are checked and unblocked.
 In general, you should set duration in a way that all your jobs would finish well under that duration and think of the concurrency maintenance task as a failsafe in case something goes wrong.

-Finally, failed jobs that are automatically or manually retried work in the same way as new jobs that get enqueued: they get in the queue for gaining the lock, and whenever they get it, they'll be run.
-It doesn't matter if they had gained the lock already in the past.
+Finally, failed jobs that are automatically or manually retried work in the same way as new jobs that get enqueued: they get in the queue for getting an open semaphore, and whenever they get it, they'll be run.
+It doesn't matter if they had already gotten an open semaphore in the past.

 Failed jobs and retries